-APPLICANT INFORMATION Full Name:Date: Email: Liliali.
-VIDEO ACCESS INFORMATION File name of Video Uploaded: Date of Upload: VIDEO SPECIFICATIONS The video is clearly visible and is one continuous recording (NOT edited), no longer than 20 minutes.
+APPLICANT INFORMATION Full Name: Date: pplicable): · VIDEO ACCESS INFORMATION File name of Video Uploade d: VIDEO SPECIFICATIONS A LL items on this list MUST be checked off for this form to be accepted The video is clearly visible and is one continuous recording (NOT edited), no longer than 20 minutes.
 An introduction of applicant and rider is included.
-The same rider must be instructed through both the warmup and riding pattern (including mount and dismount).
-Applicant's face is clearly visible during self-introduction and at several points during the demonstration.
-Photocopy of applicant's driver's license or other photo ID has been uploaded with the video to the secure PATH Intl.
-Dropbox.
-Mount is shown.
-The warmup is shown.
-Dismount is shown.
-Rider is wearing helmet complying with PATH Intl.
-Standards: Brand, model and certification of helmet: Rider is using stirrups and/or footwear complying with PATH Intl.
-Standards: Type of stirrups: The riding arena(s) meet(s) the requirements listed in the current PATH Intl.
-Standards for Certification and Accreditation manual.
-All gates are securely closed during the demonstration.
-All elements of the riding pattern on page 8 are demonstrated in sequence.
-Participant (or guardian) has signed BOTH the "Riding Participant Filming Release" and "Riding Participant Waiver and Release of Liability" forms.
-I hereby verify that the information provided on this form is accurate and factual.
-I understand that false or misleading information provided here may result in repeal of my certification, if earned.
-Applicant Signature: Date:
+The same rider mus st be instructed through both the warmup and riding pattern (including mount a Applicant's face is clearly visible during self-introduction and at several points during the demonstration.
+Photocopy of application PATH Intl.
+Dropbox cant's driver's license or other photo ID has been uploaded with the video to the secure Mount is shown.
+The warmup is sho wn.
+Dismount is shown Rider is wearing he lmet complying with PATH Intl.
+Standards Rider is using stirru ps and/or footwear complying with PATH Intl.
+Standards The riding arena(s) Accreditation manua meet(s) the requirements listed in the current PATH Intl.
+Standards for Certification and al. All gates are secure ely closed during the demonstration.
+All elements of the riding pattern on page 29 are demonstrated in sequence.
+Participant (or guar Waiver and Release rdian) has signed BOTH the "Riding Participant Filming Release" and "Riding Participant e of Liability" forms. tion provided on this form is accurate and factual.
+I understand that false or misleading information eal of my certification, if earned.